suhasb-dev/Prompt-Optimizer/README.md

 - **⚙️ Flexible Configuration**: Easy-to-use configuration system for any optimization scenario
 - **💰 Cost Optimization**: Built-in budget controls and cost estimation
 - **🎨 UI Tree Extraction**: Specialized for optimizing UI interaction and screen understanding tasks
+- **🔧 Extensible Architecture**: Create custom evaluators and adapters for any use case

 ## 🚀 Quick Start